XML RSS

 Some migraine sufferers encounter these 'warnings' well before the onset of an attack: intense burst of energy, cravings for sweet, constant thirst, drowsiness, irritability or depression.
 Some even see flashes of sparkling light and slow-spreading blind spots in their vision.

-Causes of Headaches
+Causes of Migraines And Headaches

-Tension headaches are often caused by stress, loud noises, traffic jams or even after an intensive strenuous work-out.
+Tension headaches are often triggered by stress, loud noises, traffic jams or even after an intensive strenuous work-out.
 Fasting or detoxifying can also cause headaches as the body rids itself of stored toxins, which re-enter the bloodstream temporarily on their way to be eliminated from the body.

 Allergies are largely responsible for most headaches, especially migraines.
 Common foods that are known to trigger headaches are artificial sweeteners (aspartame), birth control pills, caffeine (including chocolate), citrus fruits, salt, lactose, monosodium glutamate (MSG) and food additives.